|

 & Distance LP (My Pal God, 2003), this lexicon coalesced into

-densely plotted tales of dynamic tension & release, where breakbeat
+densely plotted tales of dynamic tension & release.
+A Pyramid for the

-on the post-rock and electronic roots from which the band's sound
+roots from which the band's sound springs

 Del Rey continues to perform in Chicago and across the nation.